 This calculation ignores forward looking savings behavior.
-According to permanent income theory, individuals save a smaller fraction of their income the higher the expected present value of current income shocks but, because reliable estimates of differences in savings behavior across states are hard to come by, we prefer to not condition our predictions on models of saving.10
+According to permanent income theory, individuals save a smaller fraction of their income the higher the expected present value of current income shocks but, because reliable estimates of differences in savings behavior across states are hard to come by, we prefer to not condition our predictions on models of saving.10 unity and our regression analysis will give the correct results because we control for aggregate effects such that our results are determined only by relative output/income ratios.
+(The results may be slightly weaker in the case of foreign investments because the income from investment in a state then will not decrease the output/income ratio in other states as it otherwise would.)

 10Income is composed of capital income and labor income.
 If an increase in TFP signals future increases in TFP, residents of a state with strong current TFP growth might expect higher future labor income growth and therefore save less.
 (Only the relative, "state specific," patterns will matter in our regressions.)
 This will in turn cause a higher future output/income ratio.
-We cannot, a priori, rule out the possibility that part of the positive relationship we find between past growth and the output/income ratio is due to this effect.
-However, this effect is not likely to be large because the evidence shows that current state-specific income growth only weakly predicts future state-specific income growth, see Ostergaard, Sørensen, and Yosha (2002).
-(Of course, consumers may use a larger information set in order to predict future income but it is not clear how we could obtain useful empirical data on this issue.)
-In any
+We cannot, a priori, rule out the possibility that part of the positive relationship we